static-frame/static-frame/doc/source/articles/ftyping.md

 def process(f: DataFrame) -> Series: ...
 ```

 This is inadequate, as it ignores the types contained within the container.
 A DataFrame might have string column labels and three columns of integer, string, and floating-point values: these characteristics define the type.
-A function argument with such type hints would provide developers, static analyzers, and run-time checkers the information to fully understand the expectations of the interface.
+A function argument with such type hints would provide developers, static analyzers, and runtime checkers the information to fully understand the expectations of the interface.
 StaticFrame 2 now permits this:

 ```python
 from typing import Any